FroeMic/TUM-IN-Protein-Prediction-1/lectures/11-introduction-bioinformatics.md

 > DNA, Protein, RNA

+**Question: **How many bacteria do we care around?

+> About 2 kilos.
+Humans carry around more bacterial DNA than human DNA.

-Which elements make up life?
+**Question: **Which elements make up life?

 * 65.0 %    - O, Oxygen
 * 18.6 %    - C, Carbon